Sendai: Sites of interest

 Sendai is home to historical sites related to the Date clan.
 The ruins of Sendai Castle are close to downtown on Aobayama, which also gives a panoramic view of the city.
 The Zuihōden is the tomb of Date Masamune and is home to artifacts related to the Date family.
 It is on a hill called Kyogamine, which is the traditional resting place for Date family members.
-In Aoba-ku, the Ōsaki Hachiman-gū shaden, built in 1607 by Date Masamune, is designated a National Treasure.
+In Aoba-ku, the Ōsaki Hachimangū shaden, built in 1607 by Date Masamune, is designated a National Treasure.
 Mutsu Kokubun-ji Yakushidō is the provincial temple of Mutsu Province.